codesport/admin-panel/README.md

 > PRO TIP 1: A good rule of thumb for beginners is to **always use arrow functions** when defining methods within class components.

-If arrow functions are not used to create a method, the method must be "manually" binded the class in the constructor likeso: `this.myMethodName = this.myMethodName.bind(this);`
+If arrow functions are not used to create a method, the method must be "manually" binded the class in the constructor like so: `this.myMethodName = this.myMethodName.bind(this);`

 If you choose to use arrow functions to define functional components, declare them as constants via `const`.

-> PRO TIP 2: If your event handler (e.g., onClick, onMouseOver, etc) requires arguments to be passed, you must use arrow functions to prevent the function from automattically executng when the page is rendered
+> PRO TIP 2: If your event handler (e.g., onClick, onMouseOver, etc) requires arguments to be passed, you must use arrow functions to prevent the function from automatically executing when the page is rendered

 ### Import and Export Statements